Rogaland/fint-buildscripts/README.md

 `apply from: 'https://raw.githubusercontent.com/FINTprosjektet/fint-buildscripts/master/xsd.gradle'`

-The xsd-files are downloaded to `src/main/resources/schema`
+The xsd-files are downloaded to `src/main/resources/schema`.
+If the `jaxb-bindings.xml` file is available in this directory, it will be used used during the code generation.
+If no binding-file is in the project, a default `jaxb-bindings.xml` file is downloaded.
 The generated code is stored in `src/main/java`
 Generated code includes `@ToString` from lombok.